Terms and Conditions of Enrolment at QRC

 Applications for enrolment at QRC must include complete and accurate information.
 Any enrolment may be withdrawn without refund of fees where it is found that misleading or fraudulent information has been provided.

 Students agree to abide by general and course-specific rules and regulations and by the laws of New Zealand.
-Full details of rules and regulations, New Zealand law, conduct, attendance, dress code and academic requirements including circumstances in which tuition may be terminated are sent to students prior to their start date.
+Full details of rules and regulations, New Zealand law, conduct, attendance, dress code and academic requirements including circumstances in which tuition may be terminated are detailed during Orientation and in the students programme Handbook.

 Enrolled students may apply for recognition of prior learning/credit where previous qualifications, study or experience are relevant to particular course outcomes.
 This must be done before course commencement.
 Full details are provided on our website or at interview stage.

 Fees are paid annually and must be paid no less than one month prior to course commencement (unless otherwise stated) and places are not guaranteed until these have been paid in full.
 These are paid in advance for a maximum of one year.
 Enrolment will be cancelled unless the appropriate tuition fees have been paid by the payment deadline.
 When payments are made by telegraphic or electronic transfer the bank charges are debited to the student, this is the same for international banking fees/transfer.
 Tuition fees are not transferable.
 QRC reserves the right to amend its fees.
 For the most up-to-date fees, please refer to the QRC website.
 Enrolled students will not be subject to any subsequent fee increases during their course of study.
 Where tuition is affected by QRC observance of New Zealand public holidays, a minimum of three days shall constitute a week for tuition and fee purposes.
 Full details of New Zealand public holidays are advised on our website and in the student handbook.

 - All notices of cancellation/withdrawal must be made in writing to the Student Services Manager and must be supported by appropriate documentation.